xcart/xcart-docs/_pages/kb_en/users/user_management.md

    *   **Created** : Account creation date.
    *   **Last login** : Date of the user's latest login to their user account.

-The searchbar above the table can be used to filter the table contents and find specific users.
+The search bar above the table can be used to filter the table contents and find specific users.
 ![search-bar.png]({{site.baseurl}}/attachments/ref_3JDroIa2/search-bar.png)

-Also each table name can be clicked to re-arrange the user data sorting in the table:
+Also each table heading can be clicked to re-arrange the user data sorting in the table:
 ![user-table-sorting.png]({{site.baseurl}}/attachments/ref_3JDroIa2/user-table-sorting.png)

 Managing users in X-Cart covers: